iakev/alx-system_engineering-devops/0x19-postmortem/README.md

 - [Postmortem Analysis](https://en.wikipedia.org/wiki/Postmortem_documentation)

 ## License
 This project and its sub-repositories are licensed under the MIT License.
-See the LICENSE files in each sub-repository for details.
+See the [LICENSE](https://github.com/iakev/alx-system_engineering-devops/blob/main/LICENSE.md) files for details.